-(a) The controlling institution of a nursing program shall provide those human, physical, technical, and financial resources and services essential to support program processes and outcomes, including those listed in Paragraph (d) and (e) of this Rule, and maintain compliance with Section .0300 of this Chapter.
+(a) The controlling institution of a nursing program shall provide human, physical, technical, and financial resources and services essential to support program processes and outcomes, including those listed in Paragraph (f) and (g) of this Rule, and maintain compliance with Section .0300 of this Chapter.

-(1) hold a current unrestricted license or multistate licensure privilege to practice as a registered nurse in North Carolina;
+(1) hold an active unencumbered license or multistate licensure privilege to practice as a registered nurse in North Carolina;

 (2) have two years of full-time experience as a faculty member in a Board-approved nursing program;

-(3) be experientially qualified to lead the program to accomplish the mission, goals, and expected program outcomes;
+(3) be experientially qualified, having clinical nursing experience, experience as a faculty member in a nursing program, and academic or nursing leadership experience to lead the program to accomplish the mission, goals, and expected program outcomes;

 (4) hold either a baccalaureate in nursing or a graduate degree in nursing from an accredited institution.
 If newly employed on or after January 1, 2016, hold a graduate degree from an accredited institution.
 If newly employed on or after January 1, 2021, hold a graduate degree in nursing from an accredited institution;

 (5) prior to or within the first three years of employment, have education in teaching and learning principles for adult education, including curriculum development, implementation, and evaluation, appropriate to the program director role.
+Once completed, this education need not be repeated if employing organization is changed.
 This education may be demonstrated by one of the following: